fugue-project/fugue/README.md

     return df
 ```

-Now, the `map_letter_to_food` function is brought to the Spark execution engine by simply invoking the `transform` function of Fugue.
+Now, the `map_letter_to_food` function is brought to the Spark execution engine by invoking the `transform` function of Fugue.
 The output `schema`, `params` and `engine` are passed to the `transform` call.
 The `schema` is needed because it's a requirement on Spark.
 A schema of "*" below means all input columns are in the output.

 ```python
 from fugue import transform